SpiritF0rest/OC_Python_P13_Lettings/docs/source/deployment.rst

 Docker Hub
 ----------
-In **My Account**, go to Security and create a New Access Token
+In **My Account**, go to Security and retrieve your Access Token

 Render
 ------
-Click on New +.
-Create a new Web Service.
-Build and deploy from a Git repository.
-Choice your repository and in advanced: dismiss deploy at every commit.

-In project Environment, add these variables.
+In project Environment, you can manage these variables.

 - ALLOWED_HOSTS: String like in .env
 - SECRET_KEY: Django Key like in .env